Jeep Death Wobble

 Is it safe to drive with Jeep death wobble?

-Slow to a safe speed when wobble starts — do not fight the wheel or accelerate through it.
+Slow to a safe speed when wobble starts — do not fight the wheel or try to accelerate through it.

-If wobble appeared suddenly after impact or suspension work, tow if you are not comfortable driving — loose track bar hardware can worsen quickly.
+If wobble appeared suddenly after impact or suspension work, tow it if you are not comfortable driving.
+Loose track bar hardware can get worse quickly.

 Common causes